cohesity/community-automation-samples/python/cert/README.md

         }
 }

+Disaster-Recovery without MT

+./cert.py --cluster cluster.json --dr

+When --dr flag is passed, it signifies that the target clusters will be initialized with the source cluster keys and vice-versa.
+Its important to ensure that both the source and target clusters are provided as lists.

+cluster.json file sample
+{
+    "sources":
+        [
+            {
+            "ip":"10.2.20.17",
+            "username":"admin",
+            "mfaCode":"1234"
+            }
+        ],
+    "targets":
+    [
+        {
+            "ip":"10.2.20.1",
+            "username":"admin",
+            "password":"1234"
+        }
+    ]
+}

 If password is not provided with file, you will be prompted on terminal If MFA is enabled, please provide MFACode for Totp.
 NOTE: scripted MFA via email is disabled